• Skip to primary navigation

 • Chop the chocolate and cut butter into cubes.
 Combine the chocolate and butter in a large heatproof bowl over a saucepan of simmering water.
 Be sure not to let the bottom of the bowl touch the water.
 Stir as it melts.

-• Once the chocolate and butter have melted, remove bowl from heat and whisk the sugar in.
+• Once the chocolate and butter have melted, remove bowl from heat and whisk the sugars in.
 Add the eggs, whisking after each egg.
+Mix in the vanilla.
 Whisk in the cocoa and salt.
 Use a spatula to fold in the flour until just combined.
 Avoid overmixing.
 Spread batter into prepared baking pan.

-• Bake 30-35 minutes.
-Cool the brownies completely in pan set on a wire rack.
+• Bake 30-35 minutes until a toothpick inserted in the center should come out with moist crumbs (not wet batter) Cool the brownies completely in pan set on a wire rack.
+This takes about 1 hour at room temperature, or 20 to 25 minutes in the fridge.
 Once the brownies have cooled or are almost cooled, prepare the pecan topping.

 Caramel Pecan Topping